Breee/django-pokemon-bot-manager/README.md

 * install reqquirements with pip3: `pip3 install volumes/app/requirements.txt`
   please consider using a venv.

-* start the django server with `DJANGO_SETTINGS_MODULE=mysite.settings python3 volumes/app/manage.py runserver 0.0.0.0:8000`
+* navigate to `volumes/app/` and start the django server with `DJANGO_SETTINGS_MODULE=mysite.settings python3 manage.py runserver 0.0.0.0:8000`

 * you may need `makemigrations`, `migrate` and `collectstatic` see django for more information.